-A Heart Attack is when the heart isn't receiving oxygenated blood.
-When a patient isn't receiving oxygenated blood, the heart begins to die.
-The patient might undergo pain in the center of the chest, sweating, nausea, dizziness, and faintness.
-Also, pain throughout the body in areas such as neck, shoulders, jaw, teeth and arms.
+Specifically, a Heart Attack is when the heart isn't receiving oxygenated blood.
+When a patient isn't receiving oxygenated blood, vital organs throughout the body can no longer function.
+The patient may experience pain in the center of the chest, sweating, nausea, dizziness, and faintness.
+Pain may be felt throughout the body in areas such as neck, shoulders, jaw, teeth, and arms.

-Treatment: check universal precautions, call 911 immediately or rush the patient to the nearest hospital, have the patient chew aspirin (unless allergic or told otherwise).
+Treatment: Call 911 immediately or rush the patient to the nearest hospital if symptoms of a heart attack are appearing.
+Have the patient chew aspirin (unless allergic or told otherwise by the 911 operator).
 If the patient is unconscious or unresponsive, perform CPR.